Hitman (2007 film): Reboot

 IESB had confirmed that 20th Century Fox hired writer Kyle Ward to pen the script for the sequel to Hitman.
 Adrian Askarieh, Daniel Alter and Chuck Gordon were to return as producers.
 American actor David Hess, who died in October 2011, had been reported to have an as-yet-unnamed role.
 Daniel Benmayor had signed to direct the sequel.
 Olyphant stated on the Nerdist podcast that he had no interest in returning for a sequel and only did the original film in order to pay for his new house following the sudden cancellation of Deadwood.

 On February 5, 2013, it was reported that the film would be rebooted with the title of the film being Hitman: Agent 47, and would have starred Paul Walker as Agent 47 prior to his death on November 30, 2013, with commercials director Aleksander Bach making his feature film debut helming the project.
 The screenplay was written by Skip Woods and Mike Finch.
 Shooting was expected to take place in Berlin and Singapore in summer 2013.
 On January 9, 2014, actor Rupert Friend was in talks to replace Walker as the character.
 On January 31, 2014, actor Zachary Quinto was cast in an unnamed role.
 On February 6, 2014, actress Hannah Ware was cast in the female lead role.
 On February 19, 2014, production on film began filming with Friend as Agent 47.

+The film was theatrically released in the United States on August 21, 2015, and was panned by critics, even further than the original film, receiving even worse ratings than the 2007 movie.